amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

 We decided to have a Google doc as a way of reporting what we discussed in the meetings, what we have done, and what we need to do next.
 Google doc instead of moodle was used so all teammates have access to the TODO list and can write what they have done / plan to do.
-On top of that we had about two meetings per week to catch up and update the TODO list, and we had a WhatsApp group that was used to communicate and help troubleshoot
+On top of that we had about two meetings per week to catch up and update the TODO list, and we had a WhatsApp group that was used to communicate and helps each other in case we faced issues that could be solved by another team member.

 The contents of that doc are available bellow:
 #### Week 1